zeebraa00/kmapper_law_analysis/README.md

 $ python make_metric.py
 ```
 We have focused on the reference relation of law.
 1. Initiate the distance matrix.
-(The distance between all laws is 1.)
+(Set distances between all laws to 1.)
 2. Shorten distance between laws used in same precedent while scanning Korean precedents.
 3. The completed distance matrix is saved as a binary file. (law_data/custom_metric.npy)